-Grants and Contributions: The primary planning functions of the agency - Planning and Development and the Research Center - receive grant funding from federal, state and local grants to fund most of the transportation planning and modeling programs.
-Both the zoo and Metro's Parks and Environmental Services also receive grants for capital projects, ongoing work and operations.
+Grants and Contributions: The primary planning functions of the agency - the Planning, Development and Research Center - receive grant funding from federal, state and local grants to fund most of the transportation planning and modeling programs.
+The Zoo and Metro's Parks and Nature also receive grants for capital projects, ongoing work and operations.
 Metro also receives donations for the zoo, parks and cemeteries.
 In addition to the above revenues, Metro receives revenue from both state and local agencies.
 Among these are transient lodging tax receipts from Multnomah County, funds from the City of Portland to support the Portland'5 Centers for the Arts, state marine fuel tax revenues and a portion of the recreational vehicle registration fees passed through Multnomah County from the State of Oregon to support the regional parks.

 Property Taxes: Metro has a permanent property tax rate of \$0.0966 per \$1,000 of assessed value.
-This rate cannot even be changed by the voters.
+This rate cannot be changed, even by the voters.
 Metro also receives property tax revenues from voter-approved levies.
-The five-year Parks and Natural Areas Local Option Levy is \$0.0960 per \$1,000 and the outstanding debt levies assess another \$0.4071 per \$1,000.
-The average homeowner with \$200,000 assessed value/\$250,000 market value spends approximately \$119.94 annually in property taxes assessed by Metro.
+The five-year Parks and Natural Areas Local Option Levy is \$0.0960 per \$1,000 and the outstanding debt levies assess another \$0.3893 per \$1,000.
+The average homeowner with \$200,000 assessed value/\$250,000 market value spends approximately \$116.38 annually in property taxes assessed by Metro.